ibm-cloud-docs/vpc/block_storage_vpc_about.md

 Customer-managed encryption, also called "bring your own key" (BYOK), lets you encrypt your block storage volumes with your own customer root keys (CRKs).
 Customer-managed encryption protects you data while in transit and while at rest.
 For added security, you can securely import of your CRKs by using import tokens.

-This is a beta feature that is available for evaluation and testing purposes.
+Customer-managed encryption is a beta feature that is available for evaluation and testing purposes.
-{:beta}
+{:note}

 #### Advantages
 {: #byok-advantages}